Vite

 Vite (/fr/, like "veet") is a local development server backed by VoidZero Inc. Vite was written by Evan You, the creator of Vue.js.
 It has support for TypeScript and JSX.
-It uses and esbuild internally for bundling.
+It uses Rolldown internally for bundling.

 Vite monitors files as they are being edited and upon file save the web browser reloads the code being edited through a process called Hot Module Replacement (HMR) which works by just reloading the specific file being changed using ES6 modules (ESM) instead of recompiling the entire application.

 Vite provides built-in support for server-side rendering (SSR).
 By default, it listens on TCP port 5173.
 It is possible to configure Vite to serve content over HTTPS and proxy requests (including WebSocket) to a back-end web server, such as Apache HTTP Server or lighttpd.

 Features and performance

 Vite has a Hot Module Replacement (HMR) system, which reduces wait times during development.
 Vite supports frameworks such as React, Vue, and Svelte, and has server-side rendering (SSR), code-splitting, and asynchronous loading.